Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 This project includes the implementation of the [SmartDataProvider](https://lightstreamer.com/api/ls-adapter-inprocess/latest/com/lightstreamer/interfaces/data/SmartDataProvider.html) interface and the [MetadataProviderAdapter](https://lightstreamer.com/api/ls-adapter-inprocess/latest/com/lightstreamer/interfaces/metadata/MetadataProviderAdapter.html) interface for the *Lightstreamer Basic Chat Demos*.

 ### Data Adapter
-The `src_chat` folder contains the source code for the Chat Data Adapter.
+The `ChatDataAdapter.java` class contains the source code for the Chat Data Adapter.
 The Data Adapter accepts message submission for the unique chat room.
 The sender is identified by an IP address and a nickname.

 It's possible to flush chat history based on optional parameters provided in the `adapters.xml` file.

 ### Metadata Adapter
-The `src_metadata` folder contains the source code for a Metadata Adapter to be associated with the Chat Demo Data Adapter.
+The `ChatMetadataAdapter.java` class contains the source code for a Metadata Adapter to be associated with the Chat Demo Data Adapter.

 The Metadata Adapter inherits from the reusable [LiteralBasedProvider](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter) and just adds a simple support for message submission.
 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.
 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-java -->